-- Power: Blender brands brag about their power in watts, but the better measure is to check out the types of functions they brand features for a given blender.
-Just as you don’t need an 800-horsepower car for commuting, you don’t need a commercial level blender to whip up a smoothie.
+- Power: Blender brands brag about their power in watts, but the better measure is to check out the types of functions of a given blender.
+Just as you don’t need an 800-horsepower car for commuting, you don’t need a commercial-grade blender to whip up a single-serve smoothie.

-- Size: If you already know you’ll use a blender for various tasks with widely different capacities, choose a container just a bit larger than needed for your average use.
-A larger than normal full-size blenders can require a disproportionate amount of counter and storage space.
+- Size: If you’ll be using your blender for various tasks involving widely different volumes of ingredients, choose a container just a bit larger than needed for your average use.
+Just note that a larger than normal full-size blender can require a disproportionate amount of counter and storage space.

 - Versatility: Many blenders have different speeds and functions, sometimes programmable.
 Again, moderation is a good idea.
 If you tend to stick to the same recipes most of the time, a blender with more than three or four functions and six or more speeds is likely overkill.

-- Cleaning: Look for any clues about how easy it is to clean a blender that catches your interest.
+- Cleaning: Reading customer reviews is a great way to see how easy it is to clean a blender that catches your interest.
 Dishwasher-safe components are common, but sometimes disassembly is difficult.
-Check it out or look at user reviews.
+If a model is particularly problematic with regards to cleaning, it’s something you’ll likely see often among user reviews.

 Digital Trends may earn commission on products purchased through our links, which supports the work we do for our readers.

 - Working out at home?
 These are the best total gyms for home use for August 2021

 - These HP Chromebook deals will save you tons on back-to-school gear